testcontainers/testcontainers-dotnet/docs/examples/dind.md

 ### Sibling containers

 If you choose to run your tests in a Docker Wormhole configuration, which involves using sibling containers, it is necessary to mount Docker's raw socket `/var/run/docker.sock.raw`.
-You find more information and an explanation of the bug in this [comment](https://github.com/docker/for-mac/issues/5588#issuecomment-934600089).
+You find more information and an explanation of the Docker bug in this [comment](https://github.com/docker/for-mac/issues/5588#issuecomment-934600089).

 ```console
 docker run -v /var/run/docker.sock.raw:/var/run/docker.sock $IMAGE dotnet test